 The Association for Heritage Interpretation (AHI) also runs short courses and training events.

 Specialist providers include:

 Career paths within the sector are extremely diverse.
-New entrants may begin at a fairly low level but with a couple of years of experience can secure posts with greater responsibility.
+You may begin at a fairly low level, but with a couple of years' experience secure posts with greater responsibility.